 Are Cathedral Ceilings Energy Efficient?

-Any type of ceiling that runs higher than usual is going to be an energy waste because the heat inside the room is going to the top, where it serves no purpose.
-Energy loss is magnified in vaulted ceilings that have windows and or skylights.
+Any type of ceiling that’s higher than normal will consume more energy.
+Energy loss is magnified in vaulted ceilings that have windows and skylights.
 Additionally, cathedral ceiling rooms are more drafty due to the natural convection patterns created by warm air ascending and cool air sinking.